MicrosoftDocs/memdocs/windows-365/enterprise/deployment-options.md

 You have two options for network deployment of the Windows 365 service:

 - Use a Microsoft-hosted network
+  - Recommended option.
-  - Ideal for the Windows 365 Software-as-a-Service (SaaS)eatures of simplicity, reliability, and scalability.
+  - Ideal for the Windows 365 Software-as-a-Service (SaaS) features of simplicity, reliability, and scalability.
   - Supports the Azure Active Directory join identity model.
-  - Recommended option.
+  - No requirement for Azure subscription or expertise.
 - Use Azure Network Connections (ANC)
   - Supports both Azure AD join and hybrid Azure AD join identity models.